A Blueprint for Effective Dynamics 365 CRM Project Leadership

 Assemble an Empowered Project Team

 Your project team should include executive sponsors to champion the initiative.
-This should consist of managers who understand your processes and current challenges, administrators who manage the system, and influential users who provide insights into workflows.
+It should consist of managers who understand your processes and current challenges, administrators who manage the system, and influential users who provide insights into workflows.

 Getting respected team leaders enthusiastically on board is crucial for user adoption.